WhichTestWon awards AWA digital Gold in Online Testing Awards

 To help get the best possible results when they are split tested, we recommend researching wireframes and designs with real customers, and going through several iterations before creating the split test.

 To test the effectiveness of the new web pages, we use a split test tool such as Optimizely or Maxymiser.
 Each test takes about 4-6 weeks to run, and at the end you know conclusively if the new version is a ‘winner’.
 Winning designs can then be made live on your site, and you can move on to testing something else in a continuous cycle of improvement.

 Following this methodology helps AWA gain double digit growth for dozens of websites that we work on every year.
 It’s important to be systematic and not be tempted to cut corners – the real growth comes from following each stage.

 However, the benefits of using the methodology aren’t just winning WhichTestWon awards like the Product Page – Gold Winner in 2015 and the Homepage – Gold Ribbon in 2014’s awards.
 You also gain long-term advantages, as changes made always improve the brand experience and build loyalty.
 Plus you and your team learn techniques along the way that you can carry on using long into the future.

 The Online Testing Awards are held every January/February to shine a spotlight on the best A/B and multivariate tests conducted worldwide.
 They’re open to both conversion optimisation agencies and marketers running an in-house split test programme.
 Judges look for statistically conclusive test results that will inspire other to start, or continue, split testing and evaluate a number of factors including uplift and use of methodology or best practise.

-To find out more about this year’s winners, take a look at the Hall of Fame or watch a recording of the awards webinar.
+To find out more about this year’s winners, take a look at the Hall of Fame.

 If you’ve been inspired by our win, or the methodology used to achieve it, we’d love to hear from you.
 Please comment below or contact us to discuss how you can put yourself in the running for next year’s awards.